apache/sdap-nexus/docs/quickstart.rst

 * You can use the above mentioned script.
 Ingestion is completed when the script exits.
 * You can tail the ingester containers' logs with a command like ``docker logs -f <container-name>`` and wait for activity to cease.
-* You can monitor the message queue at ``http://localhost:15672/#/queues/%2F/nexus``.
+* You can monitor the message queue at http://localhost:15672/#/queues/%2F/nexus.
 Use username ``user`` and password ``bitnami``.
 Ingestion is completed when the 'Ready', 'Unacked', and 'Total' message counts are all zero.

 .. note::

-  There is a possibility that one or more of the granule ingester containers will experience an error.

-  Should that happen, restart the container with ``docker restart <container-name>``.
+  There are known issues that can occur during the ingestion process, you can find more information on them :ref:`here<Known Issues>`.

 .. note::